hofmannfelix/video_processing/README.md

 Simply add the following line to your pubspec.yaml file:

-`video_manipulation: ^0.1.7`
+`video_processing: ^0.1.7`

 ## Usage

-The plugin currently has one static method for all video manipulation: `.generateVideo(List<String> paths, String filename, int fps, double speed)`.
+The plugin currently has one static method for all video processing: `.generateVideo(List<String> paths, String filename, int fps, double speed)`.

 Parameters
 `paths` list of input file paths.
 Can be images (.jpg or .png) or video files (.mp4) that are used to generate the new video.
 E.g.: `["documents/input.mp4", "documents/watermark.jpg]` - in this case the plugin would add the "watermark.jpg" image to every frame of the "input.mp4" video.
 The image would be scaled to have the same size as the "input.mp4" video.